-In this work we consider exactly this scenario, where a set of semantically-related relations are hidden while for another set the complete contents are visible.
-We will consider semantic relationships specified in a variety of languages that are rich enough to capture complex relationships between sources, including relationships that arise in data integration, as well as common integrity constraints within a single source, such as referential constraints.
-The basic analysis problem we will consider will be the following: given a schema and a (for simplicity, Boolean) query $Q$, can we infer using data and schema information that the result of $Q$ is true or that the result is false.
+We study this scenario, where a set of semantically-related relations are hidden while for another set the complete contents are visible.
+We will consider background theories specified in a variety of logical languages that are rich enough to capture complex relationships between relations, including relationships that arise in information integration and restrictions on a single source that have been studied in the database research community (``integrity constraints'').
+The basic analysis problem will be as follows.
+We are given a relational vocabulary partitioned into visible and invisible relations, a logical sentence $Q$ (the \emph{query}, representing information whose inference we want to check), and a background theory $\calC$, again consisting of logical sentences.
+Our goal is to determine whether we can infer using the visible relations and the background theory some properties about the evaluation of $Q$.
+We will be considering variations of the problem in two dimensions: \begin{itemize} \item [{\bf Instance-level vs. Schema-level}] Can $Q$ be inferred from $\Sigma$ and the extensions of the visible relations in a particular instance, where the extension of visible relations are given as input to the problem?
+Can $Q$ be inferred on \emph{some} instance? \item [{\bf Positive vs. Negative}] Can it be inferred that $Q$ is true?
+Can it be inferred that $Q$ is false? \end{itemize}

+\begin{example} Just in order to give intuition for the problems we study in the paper, we give an example from logical analysis of information disclosure, in the spirit of prior works such as \cite{securityawarevldb14}.

-\begin{example} Consider a medical datasource with relation $\appoint(p, a, \ldots)$ containing patient names $p$, appointment ids $a$, and other information about the appointment, such as the name of the doctor.
+Consider a medical datasource with relation $\appoint(p, a, \ldots)$ containing patient names $p$, appointment ids $a$, and other information about the appointment, such as the name $d$ of the doctor.